-We will have you complete a second survey about your

-- experience and opinions after you get your carrier status results (about 30 minutes).
-We will send a link to complete the survey to your personal email account. - If there are any results about disease that could affect you, we will return them to you at an in-person meeting with a genetic counselor about a month after your visit to get your results on carrier status.
-We call these results "incidental findings" because they are not related to the reason you asked for genetic testing.
+- We will ask you to complete a survey about your experience and opinions after you get your carrier status results (about 30 minutes).
+We will send a link to complete the survey to your personal email account. - In the unlikely event that we find any results about disease that could affect you, we will return them to you at an in-person meeting with a genetic counselor about a month after your visit to get your results on carrier status.
+We call these results "incidental findings" because they are not related to the reason you or your partner asked for genetic testing.

 We will only analyze and confirm information from your genome about certain conditions.
 We will only give you information that is "medically actionable," which means that it is about a medical condition you have that can be treated OR it is about a condition you may develop that can be prevented.
-For example, we would not give you information about a mutation for Alzheimer Disease, because there is no treatment.

-We would give you information about a mutation that makes you more likely to get breast cancer, since you could get early screening or choose to have surgery before you would possibly get cancer.
+For example, we would give you information about a mutation that makes you more likely to get colon cancer, since you could get early screening or choose to have surgery before you would possibly get cancer.

+We would not give you information about a mutation for Alzheimer disease, because there is no treatment.
 We don't think it is likely that your test will find this type of information.
-If the test does not find anything, we will notify you by phone or mail and you will not need to meet with a genetic counselor.
+If the test does not find anything, we will

-- We will ask you to complete a survey about your experience and perceptions after your medically actionable incidental findings results are returned (about 30 minutes).
-We will send a link to complete the survey to your personal email account. - We will look again at the mutations in your sequence about once a year until the study ends in 2017.
+- notify you by phone or mail and you will not need to meet with a genetic counselor. - We will ask you to complete a survey about your experience and perceptions after your medically actionable incidental findings results are returned (about 30 minutes).
+We will send a link to complete the survey to your personal email account, even if you were not found to be a carrier. - We will look again at the mutations in your sequence about once a year until the study ends.
 Your genetic information will not have changed over time, but there may be new ways to interpret it that we want to share with you.

 What we know about genomics is changing all the time, and new, medically actionable incidental information may become available during the study.
-If there are changes that would affect your medical care, you will be contacted for a followup visit as part of the study.
+If there are changes that could affect your medical care, you will be contacted for a follow-up visit as part of the study.